Photo Contest FAQs

 What do I win?

 Bragging rights!
-Winning photos will be announced in Fall 2019.
-They will be featured in Climatelinks communications, highlighted on the website’s topic pages, and showcased in the Climatelinks public photo gallery and USAID’s GCCphoto Flickr.
-Winning photos will also be featured in the Office of Global Climate Change’s official 2020 calendar.
+Winning photos will be announced in Fall 2021.
+They will be featured in Climatelinks communications, highlighted on the website’s topic pages, and showcased in the Climatelinks public photo gallery.
+Winning photos will also be featured in the Climate and Cross-sectoral Strategy Branch’s official 2022 calendar.

 Winners may have the opportunity to write a blog about their photo.
 The Climatelinks team will help!